Ukmergė District Municipality: Settlements

 There are 10 towns in Ukmergė municipality: Deltuva, Lyduokiai, Pabaiskas, Siesikai, Šešuoliai, Taujėnai, Vepriai, Vidiškiai, Želva and Žemaitkiemis.
 Ukmergė municipality shares the second place in Lithuania (with Radviliškis District Municipality) according to the number of towns.
 There are 612 villages in the municipality, of which 234 are full parishes.

 Vepriai is the most populous town in the municipality and is a local tourism (notably rural tourism) center.
 Siesikai is best known for the 16th century Renaissance Siesikai (Daumantai) Castle near Siesikai Lake.
 Deltuva has been the centre of the important Deltuva Land at the emergence of the centralised Lithuanian State.
 The ruins of one of the first Calvinist churches in Lithuania (17th century, Renaissance style) are near Deltuva.
 Pabaiskas was established near the location where the Battle of Wiłkomierz between the armies led by Žygimantas Kęstutaitis and Švitrigaila took place on 1 September 1435.

-The first president of the independent Lithuanian state Antanas Smetona was born in Užulėnis, now Ukmergė District.
+The first president of the independent Lithuanian state Antanas Smetona was born in Užulėnis, now in Ukmergė District.